 Is the Tomioka Silk Mill worth visiting?

-Industrial history has only recently raised more interest in many countries.
+Industrial history has only recently raised more interest in many countries, not least in Germany.
+Read, for instance, about the coal mining history in the Ruhr Area, or in Wales or Slovakia.
 We find that exploring the industrial history of the 19th century is fun, not least because it is an historical era still rather imaginable for us.
-We also like the mix of Western influences and Japanese tradition in that period that must have been quite bizarre at times.
-People who don’t have a good grasp of Japanese history would definitely benefit from a guide, though.
-And don’t miss the white chocolate silkworm in one of the shops near the Silk Mill!
+We also like the mix of Western influences and Japanese tradition in that period in Japan.
+The effects must have been quite bizarre at times.
+Even Japanese food occasionally still diplays that peculiar mix, as we found in Kanazawa, for instance.

 How to get tho the Tomioka Silk Mill

 The Tomioka Silk Mill is situated about 100 km northwest of Tokyo in the town of Tomioka in Gunma.
 Note that this is totally unrelated to Tomioka in Fukushima, where the Fukushima nuclear reactor stands!

 From Tokyo, you have to travel to Takasaki (50 minutes by Shinkansen or 1 ½ hours by regular train).
 You can then change to the private Joshin Electric Railway line for another 40 minutes to Joshu-Tomioka.
 On this line, the Japan Railpass is not valid.
 The Silk Mill is a 15 minute stroll from the station.

 NB: Our visit to the Tomioka Silk Mill was not sponsored in any way.
 We paid all expenses ourselves.
 This post does not contain any affiliate links.